 En – Courage.

-What can we each do for global warming?
+12 Things we can do for global warming

 - The new green choice for lighting is the LED light bulb – uses far less energy, and no toxic substances.

 - Use less water and keep water sources clean.
 Avoid lawn pesticides, microbeads, and toxic household chemicals.